dfns/dfns-sdk-ts/examples/README.md

 - [auth-direct](./sdk/auth-direct/): React frontend application directly communicating with Dfns API with users having WebAuthn credentials
 - [export-wallet](./sdk/export-wallet): Example of how do export wallets from a Nodejs server.
 - [import-wallet](./sdk/import-wallet): Example of how to import wallets from a Nodejs server.
+- [import-export-wallet-react](./sdk/import-export-wallet-react): Example of how to import / export wallets from a frontend Rect app.

 ### Libs / Integrations